zj8487/logrus-wrapper/README.md

-# Things to Note
+# Notes
-- Aside from the setup function, all the function ins **logfunc.go** are compatible with standard Sirupsen/logrus function calls.
-So if ever we want to ditch this wrapper in favor of the original package, only the setup process would need to change.
+- Aside from the setup function, all the function ins **logfunc.go** are compatible with Sirupsen/logrus standard package-level logger function calls.
+So if we ever need to switch back to Sirupsen's logrus library, only the setup process would need to change.

 - Adding support for file and line number information adds a bit of overhead, which is why it isn't currently supported in the Sirupsen/logrus library.